 Relationships matter.
 Who they are with and in what form they manifest is secondary to the quality of the relationship.
 Is it truthful?
 Is it life-changing?
 Are we present?
 Is the other person “there”?
 Does it engage us?
 Does it help us grow?
 Relationships ultimately teach us love but we need to be available to learn it.
 Continue reading “Connection”

 Relationships don’t break down because of affairs.
 Relationships break down because of what is happening within the relationship itself.
 Affairs are the end result, not the precipitating factor.
 That doesn’t mean that the participants are aware of the breakdown and, even less, that they have openly communicated about it.
+However, when the relationship has already started to dismantle, at an underlying level, one or both people are vulnerable to being drawn into a relationship with another person.
+Not infrequently, having an affair is someone’s unconscious way of being able to move on from the relationship.
+It’s not a great way and it will carry the karma of betrayal.
+Honest communication, although painful and inevitably angry, is preferable.

 How To Not Have An Affair: Continue reading “Relationships and Affairs”